stephenh/stephenh.github.com/pages/first-principles.markdown

 Saying "I don't understand" is not a bad thing, because the alternative is continuing with a fuzzy understanding that limits your effectiveness.

+:speech_balloon: Related to your below "read the code" point, investing time in building a strong understanding of your stack is also a form of selfishly acquiring knowledge that should be embraced.

 Interruptions are okay
 ----------------------